dart-archive/angular.dart.tutorial/Chapter_07/README.md

 Minification can reduce your resulting JavaScript by 2-3x.

-All you need to do, is to include ```--minify``` flag in dart2js command line.
+All you need to do is run `pub build`, which has minification turned on by default.

 ```
-dart2js web/main.dart --minify -o web/main.dart.js
+cd your_app
+pub build
 ```

 ## ```@MirrorsUsed```

-To help manage the code size of applications that use mirrors, Dart provides [```@MirrorsUsed```][mirrors-used] annotation using which you can tell dart2js compiler which targets (classes, libraries, annotations, etc.) are being reflected on.
+To help manage the code size of applications that use mirrors, Dart provides a [```@MirrorsUsed```][mirrors-used] annotation.
+This annotation tells the dart2js compiler which targets (classes, libraries, annotations, etc.) are being reflected on.
 This way dart2js can skip all the unused stuff thus radically reducing the output size.